 The cell phone you are carrying should be unlocked to use Maroc Telecom SIM card.

 Let’s start with airports.
 The imperial cities of Morocco (Fes, Marrakech, Rabat) and a few others including Casablanca has an international airport.
 So you can easily fly to Morocco.

 Intercity Buses and Trains

-Buses and trains are a good option to travel within Morocco.
+Buses and trains are a good option to travel in Morocco.
 However, trains are restricted to bigger cities.
 For visiting smaller towns like Chefchaouen, local buses are the best.

 Trains are a great option to travel from Fes to Casablanca or Marrakesh.

 Buses – CTM buses are operated by the government and they have a wider network across the country (than smaller private networks).
 CTM website can be used to check the latest schedules and plan your day trips.
 You can also book tickets online.